-Detective Brian Martin contacted Virginia-based Parabon NanoLabs for help, hopeful the DNA from Tinsley’s 1988 crime scene matched that of the condoms discovered in 2004.
+Detective Brian Martin contacted Virginia-based Parabon NanoLabs for help, hopeful the DNA from April Tinsley’s 1988 murder scene matched that of the condoms discovered in 2004.
 The company quickly confirmed as much and found only two relevant profiles in its genealogy database.

 One of the matches was John D. Miller, who was living in a trailer park on Lot No. 4 in the Grabille Mobile Home Park, which was a stone’s-throw away from the barn that yielded the anonymous confession in 1990.

 Investigators surreptitiously confiscated his trash, which contained used condoms that matched the DNA of all the other relevant samples in the summer of 2018.

 Martin and his colleague paid Miller a visit six days later and asked him why he thought they were interested in him.
 Miller said quite simply: “April Tinsley.”

 DNA Finally Identifies John Miller As April Tinsley’s Killer